DataDog/yubikey/README.md

 <s>About 2-3 hours.</s>

-Automated GPG setup with Yubikey should now take a few minutes.
+Automated GPG setup with Yubikey should now take _a few minutes_.

 ## GPG